 Simply put, Stanislav Svozil has a long history of shattering his expectations and racking up the points.
 Breaking down his play makes it clear why he manages this so consistently.

 Vision and Passing

 If there’s one part of Svozil’s game that stands out, it’s his ability to read the ice.
-He plays like he’s viewing the rink from a top-down perspective, making passes that fans can’t even find.
+He plays like he’s viewing the rink from a top-down perspective, making passes that fans can’t even find, much less a player in the heat of the moment.
 It’s a sneaky style that makes him a seriously dangerous player to face.
 But, of course, this vision would be nothing without great passing to boot.
 And, luckily, Svozil has some great oomph behind his pass.
 It’s enough to make seasoned-veterans stand around guessing what just happened after he blows a pass through four guys for an easy goal.
 Just watch how he threads the needle on this pass:

-There’s… a lot to break down there.
+There’s a lot to break down there.
 This pass came on the back of a great rush up the ice, where Svozil dashed past the opposing forwards.
-Once in, he uses a great fake shot to deceive both the defenceman and the backchecking forward, before wiring a pass just-barely under the stick of the defenceman.
+Once into the offensive end, he uses a great fake shot to deceive both the defenceman and the backchecking forward, before wiring a pass just-barely under the stick of the defenceman.
 It’s a gorgeous play; one that would make coaches swoon.
 It was such a bang-bang play that the main camera on the game’s stream couldn’t even follow it.
 Only the stationary one in the corner captured the beauty of the pass.